Discover Japan : Population

 Birth

-Japanese women have an average of 1.42 children, compared to 1.87 in France.
+Japanese women have an average of 1.36 children, compared with 1.84 in France.
 This rate does not allow for the renewal of generations.
-Without significant immigration in the coming years, the Japanese population will continue to decline.
-For several years, the government has been encouraging couples to have children by offering parents a bonus.
+Without significant immigration over the next few years, Japan's population will continue to decline.
+For several years now, the government has been encouraging couples to have children, by offering parents a bonus.

 Composition

-The Japanese population is one of the most homogeneous in the world.
-According to official sources, there are less than 2.8 million foreigners in Japan, or about 3% of the population.
-In comparison, industrialized countries have about 10% of their population as immigrants.
-Japan has experienced two waves of immigration in its history: the first came from China and Korea during the colonial period, and the second came from Latin America, the Philippines, Vietnam and Thailand in the 1980s.
-Today, Koreans constitute the largest foreign community in Japan.
-And it is not so easy to become Japanese.
-The law of the soil does not necessarily prevail.
-Today, and since the 1990s, a policy of "selected" immigration has been put in place.
+Japan's population is one of the most homogeneous in the world.
+According to official sources, there are less than 3.6 million foreigners in Japan, or around 3% of the population.
+By comparison, in industrialized countries, around 10% of the population is made up of immigrants.
+Japan has recorded two waves of immigration in its history: the first from China and Korea during the colonial period, and the second from Latin America, the Philippines, Vietnam and Thailand in the 1980s.
+Today, Koreans make up Japan's largest foreign community.
+And it's not so easy to become Japanese.
+The law of the land does not necessarily prevail.
+Since the 1990s, a policy of "selective" immigration has been in place.
 The authorities give preference to South Americans of Japanese origin.
-They have never hidden their intention to maintain an ethnically and culturally homogeneous nation.
-Therefore, it is not surprising that the third largest foreign community in Japan is of Brazilian origin.
-And in order to maintain the current share of its working population in the overall population, the authorities have no choice but to attract foreigners.
+They have never concealed their intention to maintain an ethnically and culturally homogeneous nation.
+Not surprisingly, Japan's third largest foreign community is of Brazilian origin.
+And to maintain the current share of its working population in the overall population, the authorities have no choice but to attract foreigners.

 Language